eliaskousk/parallella-riscv/README.md

-My mentors and I agreed that it's best to keep this repository intact instead of performing a difficult merge with [Parallella Open Hardware](https://github.com/parallella/oh) repo since the work here contins intagration among many different components, some of them residing on git submodules.
+My mentors and I agreed that it's best to keep this repository intact instead of performing a difficult merge with [Parallella Open Hardware](https://github.com/parallella/oh) repo since the work here contains integration among many different components, some of them residing on git submodules.
 This might happen in the future, along with a merge to a suitable RISC-V repo in order to more officially make Parallella a first class FPGA board target for RISC-V cores.